emberfuse/formlink/README.md

 reset();
 ```

-Preflight form object class comes with two default options `resetOnSuccess` which resets all errors and currently bound form data to null.
+Formlink form object class comes with two default options `resetOnSuccess` which resets all errors and currently bound form data to null.
 Currently set data will be saved to the `initials` object.
 And `setInitialOnSuccess` which saves previously set data to the `initials` object.

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/Thavarshan/preflight-js/blob/main/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/Thavarshan/Formlink-js/blob/main/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 -   **Thavarshan Thayananthajothy** - _Initial work_ - [Thavarshan](https://github.com/Thavarshan)

-See also the list of [contributors](https://github.com/Thavarshan/preflight-js/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Thavarshan/Formlink-js/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Thavarshan/preflight-js/blob/main/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Thavarshan/Formlink-js/blob/main/LICENSE) file for details